opstrace/opstrace/README.md

 # The Open Source Observability Distribution

-Opstrace is secure, horizontally-scalable, open source observability installed in your cloud account.
+Opstrace is a secure, horizontally-scalable, open source observability platform installed in your cloud account.
-It combines open APIs to reduce toil.

 Highlights:

-* Horizontally **scalable** for ingestion and queries.
+* Horizontally **scalable**.
-* Durable with inexpensive **long-term** retention.
+* Inexpensive **long-term** retention ob observability data.
 * Rigoriously **tested** end-to-end.
 * Large efforts towards confident **upgrades**.
 * **Secure** by default with TLS and authenticated endpoints.
 * **Easy to configure** with GUIs and APIs.

-We walk on the shoulders of giants; Opstrace uses open source projects you know and love in one place:
+We walk on the shoulders of giants; Opstrace uses open source projects you know and love:

 * [Cortex](https://github.com/cortexproject/cortex)
 * [Loki](https://github.com/grafana/loki)